haileytapia/portfolio/VarianceChartDomo.md

 {:toc}

 ## Understand variance charts

+Unlike other chart types that show data directly, variance charts show the differences between two sets of data, such as actual versus budget or actual versus forecast.

 Below are two charts.
 The first shows sales versus budget data as a simple two-line chart, while the second shows the same data as a variance chart.
 Notice that the variance chart highlights the delta, or difference, data.
 This is useful when you want to analyze differences between lines.